Table of Contents

 The Brahmins’ monopoly on power and influence steadily diminished due to E.V.R.’s never-ending anti-orthodoxy crusade.
 People were motivated to confront the institutional racism of the Brahmins by a sense of self and, more crucially, self-confidence.

-As a result, marriages across different castes and religions were encouraged, and they were also recognized by the law.
+As a result, marriages across different castes and religions were encouraged, and they were also recognised by the law.
 Tamil Nadu was the first state after independence to enact legislation permitting Hindu marriages without a Brahmin priest present.
 In addition, the practice of providing Harijan members exclusive representation on local councils was ended.

 As a result of the hotels’ continuous support from the Self Respect Movement, the name panels were changed from “Brahmins Hotel” to “Vegetarian Hotel.”
 People began to take pride in dropping their caste name.

-Self Respect Movement Objectives
+Objectives of Self Respect Movement

 This movement’s three main goals were the abolition of Brahminical authority, employment equity for women and underrepresented groups, and the revival of the Dravidian languages, which included Telugu, Malayalam, Kannada, and Tamil.